Harshkumar77/music-player-backend/README.md

 ## Support

-If you encounter any issues or have questions about the application, you can reach out to our team at support@musicnationcode.com.
+If you encounter any issues or have questions about the application, open a issue

 ## License